novusap/execute-immediate-from/README.md

 # Problems using EXECUTE IMMEDIATE

-The desire is to use Github Actions and "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.
+The desire is to use Github Actions with "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.

 Current pipeline: